meilisearch/documentation/reference/features/configuration.md

 - Application version
 - Environment (development or production)
-- Number of days since the first start (segment development/production
+- Number of days instance has been active since creation
 - Database size
 - Last update time
 - Number of updates